connext/documentation/docs/developers/contracts/contracts-quickstart.md

 - `callback` is the zero address because we don't expect a callback
 - `callbackFee` is a fee paid to relayers; relayers don't take any fees on testnet so it's set to 0
 - `relayerFee` is a fee paid to relayers; relayers don't take any fees on testnet so it's set to 0
+- `slippageTol` is the max basis points allowed due to slippage (9995 to tolerate .05% slippage)

 A detailed reference of all the `xcall` arguments can be found [here](../xcall-params.md).